cdisc-org/DataExchange-ODM-LinkML/docs/Query.md

     required: true
   Target:
     name: Target
-    description: 'Element upon which the Query is raised.
-The parent element is the Target when the Target attribute is omitted. '
+    description: Element upon which the Query is raised.
+The parent element is the Target when the Target attribute is omitted.
     comments:
     - Optional
     domain_of: